southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 ## Create Functional Test

-The functional test will consist in three parts.
+The functional test will consist of three parts:

-One, creating a DirectLine client to connect the test with the bot using the [swagger-client](https://www.npmjs.com/package/swagger-client) package.
+One, create a DirectLine client to connect the test with the bot using the [swagger-client](https://www.npmjs.com/package/swagger-client) package.

 Two, use the client to create a conversation then, send a message and retrieve the bot response.